MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 The App Center SDK uses a modular approach, where you just add the modules for App Center services that you want to use. **appcenter-analytics** and **appcenter-crashes** make sense to add to almost every app, as they provide value with no additional setup required. **appcenter** provides general purpose App Center [APIs](../other-apis/react-native.md), useful for multiple services.

 ### 3.1 Integrate the SDK automatically

+> [!NOTE]
+> If you are using [Jest test framework](https://facebook.github.io/jest/) in your application, App Center SDK automatically sets up mocks for App Center modules in jest section of package.json file during installation.
+But due to a bug in the [Yarn package manager](https://yarnpkg.com/en/) this may not always be the case, so you might have to do it manually if you are not using npm.
+Depending on modules you are using add the following to the jest section of package.json file:
+> ```
+> "setupFiles": [
+>    "<rootDir>/node_modules/appcenter/test/AppCenterMock.js",
+>    "<rootDir>/node_modules/appcenter-analytics/test/AppCenterAnalyticsMock.js",
+>    "<rootDir>/node_modules/appcenter-crashes/test/AppCenterCrashesMock.js",
+>    "<rootDir>/node_modules/appcenter-push/test/AppCenterPushMock.js"
+> ]
+> ```

 1. Link the plugins to the React Native app by using the react-native link command.